 Cannabis alone may drop blood pressure which can result in lightheadedness, but the combination of the two can intensify this effect.

 Overall, blood-thinners paired with natural blood thinner supplements such as cannabis should be monitored by a doctor to ensure it doesn’t result in thin blood.
 Thin blood is essentially when blood becomes too thin, and proper clotting doesn’t take place.

 - Easily bruising

 What are the next steps?

 Although consuming cannabis with this type of medication in most cases is safe, it should absolutely be monitored by a doctor to ensure you are within the proper boundaries of blood thickness.
-In general, it’s a great idea to ask your doctor to go over all your supplements and medications when creating a plan to use cannabis, whether it’s for relaxation or alternative treatments for pharmaceutical medications.
+In general, it’s a great idea to ask your doctor to go over all your supplements and medications — when creating a plan to use cannabis and natural blood thinners and supplements — whether it’s for relaxation or alternative treatments for pharmaceutical medications.